Bat Bot boasts super advanced aerial capabilities by emulating nature

 A robotic bat that uses soft, articulated wings to mimic the key flight mechanisms of biological bats has been developed by researchers at the University of Illinois.

-Dubbed Bat Bot or B2, the device is capable of emulating the unrivalled agility and manoeuvring characteristics that their fleshy real-world counterparts are capable of.
-The robot’s wings contain more than forty active and passive joints and are constructed from a flexible film-like material.
+Dubbed Bat Bot or B2, the device is capable of emulating the unrivalled agility and manoeuvring characteristics that their fleshy counterparts are capable of.
+The robot’s wings contain more than forty active and passive joints and are constructed from a flexible film like material.

 “Our work demonstrates one of the most advanced designs to date of a self-contained flapping-winged aerial robot with bat morphology that is able to perform autonomous flight,” explained Alireza Ramezani at the University of Illinois.
 “It weighs only 93 grams, with dynamic wing articulations and wing conformations similar to those of biological bats.”